Google Authority is the best route to better rankings in Google, over the long term. That is great, but how do you achieve it?

 “If a site is an authority in your industry, you can bet that it will be for Google as well.
 So if you’re a web designer, a link from Smashing Magazine or A List Apart helps, as a lot of other web design sites will be linking to those sites, thus causing those sites to be ‘hubs’ in the web design space.”

 — Joost De Valk, Yoast

-Authority in a search context takes into account all the elements of a site then determines a grading on the spectrum from completely authoritative through to no authority at all.
+Authority in a search context takes into account all the elements of a site and then determines a grading on the spectrum from completely authoritative to no authority at all.
 The more authoritative and trusted your site, the better you will rank.

 In fact, being an authority in Google’s eyes is a game-changer.
 The rules are quite different for authorities and authorities can get away with much more gray and risky behavior than other sites.

 There are many factors that directly influence your Google authority including the domain you get links from (a .gov is going to be more trusted than a much easier-to-gain .info), quantity and quality of links, plus user experience elements.

 Google Authority can be delegated to an extent.
 It is believed that Google has a whitelist of trusted Google Authorities.
 While it is unlikely you will get onto this hallowed category of being whitelisted yourself, inbound links from the websites that are already on the existing Google Authorities white list will give you a certain boost in the search engine rankings.